GMOD/jbrowse-components/website/docs/user_guides/basic_usage.md

 ### Linear genome view

-To open a linear genome view (LGV), use the menu bar: `ADD` -> `Linear genome view`
+To open a linear genome view (LGV), use the menu bar: `Add` -> `Linear genome view`

 #### Scrolling

 You can scroll side to side using your mouse wheel or via click and drag.
 Left and right pan buttons found in the header of the LGV can also be used to scroll in their respective directions.

 #### Zooming

 The zoom buttons and the slider bar found in the header of the linear genome view can be used to zoom in and out on the view

 You can also hold the `Ctrl` key and use your mousewheel or trackpad to scroll to zoom in and out.

 #### Re-ordering tracks

 Click and drag up or down on the drag handle on the track labels (indicated by six vertical dots) to reorder tracks.

 <Figure caption="(1) Use Add, Linear genome view to add a new LGV.
 (2) The pan buttons can be used to scroll left or right.
 (3) The zoom buttons or the slider can be used to zoom on the view.
 (4) Tracks can be reordered by clicking and dragging the drag handle indicated by six vertical dots." src="/img/lgv_usage_guide.png" />